-Dynamic Mechanical Analysis (DMA): characterize the viscoelastic properties of your materials
+Dynamic Mechanical Analysis (DMA): Characterize the viscoelastic properties of your materials

-What is Dynamic Mechanical Analysis (DMA)?
+What is dynamic mechanical analysis (DMA)?

-How dynamic mechanical analysis works
+Functioning of dynamic mechanical analysis

 • Loss factor (tan δ = E''/E') : characterizes the damping and the glass transition